joshtyf/flowforge/backend/README.md

 - Service request ID
 - Step name
 - Action (e.g., start, wait for approval, approve, reject, complete, raise error)
+- Approved by (optional field for approval steps)
 - Timestamp

 > To think about: compaction of the records in the SQL database